robbtraister/fusion/documentation/recipes/defining-content-source.md

 Oftentimes, you will have multiple content sources that all share the same base domain.
 For example, if you are querying Arc's Content API, you may have a domain like `https://username:password@api.client-name.arcpublishing.com` that many of your content sources share.
 For this reason, Fusion allows you to define a special `CONTENT_BASE` environment variable that, when present, allows your `resolve` function to return a URL "path" rather than a fully qualified URL, and prefixes the `CONTENT_BASE` before those paths.

-For example, let's say I have my `CONTENT_BASE` environment variable set to the domain of this client's Content API endpoint, and I want to define a content source for "stories" at that endpoint.
+For example, let's say I have my `CONTENT_BASE` environment variable set to `https://username:password@api.client-name.arcpublishing.com`, and I want to define a content source for "stories" at that endpoint.
 In that case, my `resolve` function might look like this:

 ```jsx
 const resolve = function resolve (key) {